HMS Prince of Orange (1734)

 HMS Prince of Orange was a 70-gun third rate ship of the line of the Royal Navy, built by Richard Stacey to the 1719 Establishment at Deptford Dockyard, and launched on 5 September 1734.

 In 1748, Prince of Orange was cut down to a 60-gun ship, a role in which it remained until being converted into a sheer hulk in 1772.

-The Prince of Orange was part of the British Fleet at the capture of Louisbourg in 1758.
+The ship was part of the British Fleet at the capture of Louisbourg in 1758.

-David Ramsay, fur trader, revolutionary War soldier, and Indian-killer was a crew member of Prince of Orange at both the Battle of Louisbourg in 1758 and the battle of Quebec in 1759.
-She brought Richard Short, the military artist to Quebec in 1759, where he drew pictures of the fleet, unfortunately not naming any vessel in particular.
-He served as purser on her from 1759 to 1761, within that period the ship was in Halifax, Nova Scotia and Quebec City.
+She brought Richard Short, the military artist to Quebec in 1759, where he drew pictures of the fleet, but did not name any vessel in particular.
+He served as purser on her from 1759 to 1761; within that period the ship was in Halifax, Nova Scotia, and Quebec City.

 After nearly 40 years service as a hulk, she was finally sold out of the navy in 1810.